BlokasLabs/midihub-docs/docs/port-naming.md

 Each preset has another set of port names (virtual port names too).
 If the same port name is set in the Preset as in the default set, it will override the device-default port name.

+The USB port names as shown by the host OS can be renamed too, see [USB MIDI Port Mapping](usb-midi-port-mapping.md) for more details.

 It's a good idea to rename the physical ports in the device defaults, and virtual ports in the preset memory, as that keeps presets easier to reuse, and changing physical connections and their names easier across all presets in memory.